narainsagar/vehicle_gateway_server/README.md

 $ npm install
 ```

-> You might be need to provide your ENV variables in `.env` file (create one and provide your configuration, if you want to.)
+> You might be need to provide your ENV variables in `.env` file (provide your configurations, if you want to.)

 ```bash
 $ cp .env.sample .env